 Finally, another tried and true summertime technique to escape the heat AND catch crappie is to fish under the lights as night.
 Here is a simple step-by-step guide August Crappie-Catching to get you started.

-The survey is long over but that doesn’t mean we don’t still welcome your feedback.
-Please send it to us at firstname.lastname@example.org
+As always, we appreciate your support and welcome your feedback.
+Please send it to us at email@example.com